vbotka/ansible-apache/docs/source/guide.rst

 .. seealso::

-   * For details on how to install specific versions from various sources see `Installing content <https://galaxy.ansible.com/docs/using/installing.html>`_.
+   * For details on how to install specific versions from various sources see `Installing content`_.

    * Take a look at other roles ``shell> ansible-galaxy search --author=vbotka``

 .. _ug_ansible_playbook: